-‘Big Brother 20’ Spoilers: House-Guest Believes Two Other Players Are Related
+‘Big Brother 20’ Spoilers: Houseguest Believes Two Other Players Are Related

 Warning: This article contains spoilers for Season 20 of Big Brother.

-The house-guests on Big Brother Season 20 are deep into Week 6, and paranoia is setting in for some of the players.
+The houseguests on Big Brother Season 20 are deep into Week 6, and paranoia is setting in for some of the players.
 Now that the cast is down by five house-guests, those remaining are beginning to question everything, including hidden twists they think haven’t been revealed yet.
-According to live feeds Twitter account BB_Updates, one of the house-guests is starting to speculate that two of the players in the game are brother and sister.
+According to live feeds Twitter account BB_Updates, one of the houseguests is starting to speculate that two of the players in the game are brother and sister.

-One of the tweets from BB_Updates documented a conversation between Tyler Crispin, Angela Rummans and Kaycee Clark.
+One of the tweets from BB_Updates documented a conversation between Tyler Crispen, Angela Rummans and Kaycee Clark.
 Tyler stated that if the nominations stayed the same this week, that he was going to call a house meeting and bring up the similarities between Angie “Rockstar” Lantry and Scottie Salton.
 Tyler feels the two house-guests look very similar, even referring to their identical noses.

 Tyler also mentioned that Scottie often slips up and calls Rockstar Angela, which would be her real name.
 He has brought up on several occasions that the two look alike with his alliance members, but it all could be a ploy to save himself from eviction this week as he is currently sitting next to Rockstar on the block.